- Excellent camera

 What is the Samsung Galaxy S6?

-It lacks the wow factor earned by the curved edges of its near-identical sibling, the Galaxy S6 Edge, but the S6 has strong legs to stand on all the same.
-A sumptuous 5.1-inch QHD screen, a ridiculously powerful processor and a highly capable 16-megapixel main camera all shine.
-The glass and metal trimmed design, meanwhile, is a huge step up from last year’s Galaxy S5.
+While it doesn't quite have the stylish elegance of the Galaxy S6 Edge, the S6 has strong legs to stand on all the same.
+There's the best 5.1-inch QHD screen you'll find on a phone, a powerhouse of a processor and a highly capable 16-megapixel rear-facing camera.
+As we've already alluded to, the glass and metal design is a huge step forward from last year’s chrome-painted plastic-edged Galaxy S5.

-But its easier to forgive those compromises given the Galaxy S6 isn’t just one of the most attractive phones available, but one of the most capable we’ve ever seen.
+How easy it is to forgive these compromises depends on your needs.
+Even if you're a die-hard microUSB user though you should give the Galaxy S6 a chance.
+It isn’t just one of the most attractive phones available, but one of the most capable we’ve ever seen.

 Samsung Galaxy S6 – Design

-Just to be clear, the S6 is a great looking phone.
-We love the Galaxy S6 Edge, too, but you only need to spend more for it if you really want to.
+Samsung has managed to make the Galaxy S6 a great-looking phone.
+The Galaxy S6 Edge is arguably the more stylish of the two, but you only need to spend more for it if you really want to.
 Smooth Gorilla Glass 4 front and rear, and aluminium alloy bands on the sides, means looks and feels like flagship phone.
-Unlike last year’s S5, the S6 feels like it’s worth over £500 / $684.99 USD.
+Unlike last year’s S5, the S6 feels like it’s worth over £500/$684.99.
 That’s important.

 Related: Best Smartphones and Mobile Phones

-We’re less keen on some of the colour options, though.
+Less successful are some of the colour options, though.
 The "jewel tones" – as Samsung calls them – include White Pearl, Gold Platinum, Black Sapphire, Blue Topaz and Green Emerald.
+The brighter colours also tend to be fingerprint magnets so keep a spare cloth handy if you opt for one of those.

-Some have a slight dual tonality to them, so they appear to change depending on how the light shines on them.
-The effect is more subtle than the tragic pink/gold combo on the HTC M9, but it can look a little tacky, particularly in Blue Topaz and Gold Platinum.
+Some finishes have a slight dual tonality to them, so they appear to change colour depending on how the light shines on them.
+The effect is more subtle than the pink/gold combo on the HTC M9, but it can still look a little tacky, particularly in Blue Topaz and Gold Platinum.

-The phone is light but still feels solid for its size, and it’s slimmer than the Galaxy S5.
+The phone is light but still feels solid, and it’s slimmer than the Galaxy S5.
 In fact, despite its large 5.1-inch screen, it doesn’t feel that much chunkier or clumsier than the dinky, 4-inch iPhone 5S.
 Thin metal volume and power keys live on opposite sides, which helps avoid accidentally pressing power key as we experienced with the HTC One M9.

 Related: Samsung Galaxy S6 Tips and Tricks